-I got myself some freshly brewed coffee and sat down in my living room couch, to get some variety in my workday and I cuddle in under a blanket with my coffee and my book.
-All of a sudden, the workday came to an end, and I had been GONE, immersed in stories of how psychology is THE most important subject to study if I want to succeed on my path of helping others do the same.
+I got myself some freshly brewed coffee and sat down on my living room couch, to get some variety in my workday and I cuddled in under a blanket with my coffee and my book.
+All of a sudden, the workday came to an end, and I had been gone, immersed in stories of how psychology is the most important subject to study if I want to accomplish my goals and help others do the same.

-A few chapters in, I remember that adjusting my behaviour and habits a little in meeting with people, will increase my chance of success enormously, but I feel reluctant.
-WHY?
-Is it because I feel that if I use psychology consciously to my advantage, it will be an unfair playing ground?
-Do I feel that it’s wrong to use the power this knowledge has to influence people, because I feel that somehow influencing is manipulation and that it’s wrong?
-Why should I?
+A few chapters in, I remembered that adjusting my behavior and language with people, will increase my chance of success enormously.
+But I feel reluctant.
+Why?
+Maybe because I feel that if I use psychology, consciously, to my advantage, it will be an unfair playing ground?
+Do I feel that it’s wrong to use this knowledge and power to influence people?
+Do I feel that, somehow, influencing is manipulation and that it’s wrong?

 The whole damn world is under the influence of a zillion dollar industry focused on manipulating people to have a materialistic mindset and to buy things and services that they don’t really need, and even things that are potentially harmful to ourselves and the environment!

 And here I am, reluctant to use a few smart strategies in order to influence, inspire and help people make the decision to become more productive, understand their purpose and live a happier life.

 When I’m speaking these words, and as I can hear myself saying this, I realize how little sense it makes.
 And not just that; but solely the act of not doing my best to influence as many people as possible, in a positive way, is in fact an unfortunate situation.
 So to find a way to deal with this reluctance, I figured I would further educate myself on the subject of influence.
 What is the difference between manipulation and influencing?
 Do you know?
 Googling it now, to see if I have the right idea.